Former champion Simona Halep back in Wimbledon semifinals - WHIZ News

 Rybakina, a 23-year-old Kazakh, is playing at Wimbledon for only the second time in her career.
 She lost in the fourth round last year.

-In the men’s quarterfinals, two-time champion Rafael Nadal was to play Taylor Fritz on Centre Court while Nick Kyrgios was to face Cristian Garin on No. 1 Court.
+In the men’s quarterfinals, two-time champion Rafael Nadal was playing Taylor Fritz on Centre Court while Nick Kyrgios was to face Cristian Garin on No. 1 Court.

 Halep is making her 10th appearance at Wimbledon and has reached the semifinals for the third time.
 She is the only Grand Slam champion left in the women’s tournament.